admtrv/gamecritic/README.md

 ![Logo](src/main/resources/images/logos/logo_horizontal_white.png)

 ## Introduction
-**GameCritic** is a video game reviews portal that gives players and critics from around the world the opportunity to provide their opinions on the latest releases in the world of video games.
+**gamecritic** is a video game reviews portal that gives players and critics from around the world the opportunity to provide their opinions on the latest releases in the world of video games.
 This is a community where every vote counts, and on the basis of these votes an objective and comprehensive evaluation of the game is formed.